 Proven reserves are estimated by reference to available reservoir and well information, including production and pressure trends for producing reservoirs and, in some cases, subject to definitional limits, to similar data from other producing reservoirs.
 Proven reserve estimates are attributed to future development projects only where there is a significant commitment to project funding and execution and for which applicable governmental and regulatory approvals have been secured or are reasonably certain to be secured.
 All proven reserve estimates are subject to revision, either upward or downward, based on new information, such as from development drilling and production activities or from changes in economic factors, including product prices, contract terms or development plans.
 Estimates of reserves for undeveloped or partially developed fields are subject to greater uncertainty over their future life than estimates of reserves for fields that are substantially developed and depleted.
 As a field goes into production, the amount of proved reserves will be subject to future revision once additional information becomes available.
 As those fields are further developed, new information may lead to revisions.

-Impairment of Wells, Platforms and Other Facilities
+Recoverability of Wells, Platforms and Other Facilities

-Due to the continued decline in oil prices in the market, the Group performed an impairment test for wells, platforms, and other facilities.
+In 2017, due to the continued decline in oil prices in the market, the Group performed an impairment test for wells, platforms, and other facilities.
 In assessing the impairment on wells, platforms, and other facilities, the Group determines the recoverable amount using the higher of fair value less costs of disposal and its value in use with the entire Group as the cash generating unit (CGU).

-The value in use calculations in 2016 used cash flows projections based on financial budgets approved by the consortium, which was provided by the operator, covering a four-year period.
+The value in use calculations in 2017 used cash flows projections based on financial budgets approved by the consortium, which was provided by the operator, covering a four-year period.
 The discount rate used was 10%.
 The above value in use calculation is sensitive to the discount rate and cash flows inputs.

-There is no impairment loss on wells, platforms, and other facilities in 2016 as a result of the above assessments.
-The carrying value of property and equipment amounted to \$15.24 million and \$15.32 million as at March 31, 2017 and 2016, respectively (see Note10).
+There is no impairment loss on wells, platforms, and other facilities in 2017 as a result of the above assessments.
+The carrying value of well, platforms, and other facilities amounted to \$14.46 million and \$15.20 million as at March 31, 2018 and 2017, respectively.